 The word ‘vrushabha’ in Sanskrit implies ‘a bull’.
 Also in Hindu religion, ‘Nandi’, Lord Shiva’s carrier is thought to be a bull and the religious scriptures show some form of relation between these two.
 Therefore the celebration of Vrishabha Sankranti has immense religious significance for Hindu devotees.
 People worship Lord Vishnu on this propitious day to be blessed with a happy and prosperous life.
 They also plead the lord to get freedom from the continuous cycle of re-birth and attain salvation.

-Vrishabha Sankranti 2020 is on May 14 Thursday
+Vrishabha Sankranti 2021 was on May 14 Friday

 Rituals on Vrishabha Sankranti: